centreon/centreon-documentation/fr/releases/centreon-core.md

 Compression and TLS could fail between Engine and Broker, because of issues in the negotiation between them.
 This is now fixed.
-If you mix previous 20.04.x cbmod/cbd with this new one, you may continue to have issue on this subject.
+If you mix previous 20.04.x cbmod/cbd with this new one, you may continue to have issues on this subject.
 We recommend you to do the upgrade of cbmod/cbd on all of your pollers.

 *Database deadlock*